ajmalbabu/unicorn-master/README.md

 13. Create Hashicorp - Terra-form for AWS Cloud formation template with Chef scripts to deploy these into AWS with elasticity & auto scaling feature.
 14. Integrate with Cloud-bees for CI/CD.
 15. Use docker using Hashicorp - Packer.
-16. Create a new fork form all the above project based on our needs using DDD style by bounded contexts.
+16. Create a new fork form all the above project based on our needs using.
 17. Consideration for out of order processing - e.g. flight cancel came first and then came flight time update. (depend on the timestamp of message?).
-18. Implement timeout for remote calls database, cache, redis, cassandra etc.
+18. Implement timeout for remote calls database, cache, redis, cassandra, kafka etc.
 19. Implement throttling using hysterix.

 #### Minor Todo